dduan/StreamLogger/README.md

 addition, it records the time again for the next summary.

 The end result is the stream segment's summary is paired with the start time of the segment.

-## Additional functionality

-The log can be used to generate timestamps for the stream archive video.
-It is assumed that the start time of the stream and the creation time of the log is diferent.
-User can look in the video archive to see how much time has passed between the video and the time they started the log.
-Then, user can tell StreamLogger the delta, and StreamLogger will use it to generate relative timestamps for the video archive for all the segment summaries.